DUNE/dune-justin/docs/wrapper_jobs.md

 justIN's wrapper jobs are extensions of the jobsub/glideInWMS jobs developed at Fermilab and inherit their properties.
-There is a one to one mapping between an instance of a wrapper job in justIN and the corresponding jobsub job.
-Consequently justIN uses jobsub style string IDs when referring to jobs in log files, the Dashboard, environment variables exposed to user scripts etc, and these take the form NNNNNN.N@jobsubNN.fnal.gov where N are integers.
+There is a one to one mapping between an instance of a wrapper job in justIN and the corresponding HTCondor job.
+Consequently justIN uses jobsub style string IDs when referring to jobs in log files, the Dashboard, environment variables exposed to user scripts etc, and these take the form NNNNNN.N@host.name where N are integers.

 Within justIN, a wrapper job is in one of several allocation states given here: